lujiefsi/NPEDetector/README.md

  <pre><code>
     ret = foo();
     if (ret != null) ret.foo1;
-    ret.field;//NPE, but should not be reported
+    ret.field;//NPE, but our tool won't not reporte it.
 </code></pre>

 In step5, we score each callee based on: